digital-land/digital-land/content/project/local-plans/alpha/index.md

 During the alpha project, the team identified these additional user needs:

 #### As a Planning Inspectorate (PINs) officer, I need...
-- to be made aware of changes or revisions to a local authority's local development scheme (LDS) ⇒ so that I am able to better resource and plan examinations
+- to be made aware of changes or revisions to a local authority's local development scheme ⇒ so that I am able to better resource and plan examinations
-- to be able to easily query the data contained in an LDS ⇒ so that I know it's accurate
+- to be able to easily query the data contained in a local development scheme ⇒ so that I know it's accurate

 #### As a local planning authority officer, I need...
 - to be able to see the vision / priorities / policies for neighbouring authorities ⇒ so that I can collaborate across authorities and comply with the duty to co-operate effectively